miadj7/miladj7.github.io/index.md

 ---
-title: About Alembic
+title: About
 feature_text: |
-  ## Alembic
+  ## Milad Jalali Asadabadi
-  A Jekyll boilerplate theme designed to be a starting point for any Jekyll website
+  All we have to decide is what to do with the time that is given us.
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---

-Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
-Install it, configure it, tweak it, push it.
+I am a second year Master student in the  [Department of Computer Science](https://www.cs.ubc.ca/) at [UBC](https://www.ubc.ca/).
+I am very fortunate to be advised by [Danica Sutherland](https://djsutherland.ml/).

-{% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %}
+{% include button.html text="Fork it" icon="github" link="https://github.com/miladj7" color="#0366d6" %} {% include button.html text="Twitter" icon="twitter" link="https://twitter.com/MiladJalaliA" color="#0d94e7" %}

-## Features
+## Teaching

 - Available as a **theme gem** and **GitHub Pages** theme
 - Clear and elegant design that can be used out of the box or as solid starting point